TOP 5 KIMCHI STORAGE TIPS YOU MUST KNOW!

 4. Try to consume it within 3 months!

-If you love your kimchi in a milder flavor crunchier texture, you may consume it within 3 months!
-After 3 months, kimchi may become mushy yet, it is still safe to eat for up to 3 more months, as long as there’s no mold, which indicates spoilage.
+If you love your kimchi in a milder flavor crunchier texture, you should consume your Kimchi within 3 months!
+After 3 months, kimchi may become mushy yet, it is still safe to eat for up to 3 more months.
+Just look out for mould, as this is an indication of spoilage.

 5. Unsure?
 Don't risk it!